Shower Head Filter Benefits for Hair, Skin, Lungs, Liver and More

 Needless to say, you can get in touch with us if you want to find out more about our shower filters from Biocera.
 We are proud to stock their products, and the feedback we’ve received highlights the benefits customers have enjoyed.

-In one review from January 2018, a customer noted “Love the shower head filter as it removes much of the harmful elements in our water.
+In one review, a customer noted “Love the shower head filter as it removes much of the harmful elements in our water.
 The water pressure is still great and you want to stay in the shower longer as you know the water is more healthy!“

-Elements present in water – including high levels of minerals (‘hard water’) or even regulation levels of chlorine – can cause flare-ups, dryness and irritation.
+High levels of minerals or even regulation levels of chlorine can cause flare-ups, dryness and irritation.
 They can also make it difficult for you to properly wash your body.